 Irish dances, including Ceili routines, were the most popular and standard feature of every social occasion.
 There are usually at least two people, and the number can range from two to sixteen.
 There are choreographed dance routines predicated on the French quadrille music and dance, also known as “squares,” of four couples who perform various moves throughout the song, which are repeated during the performance.
 Besides these additional steps, such as swapping sides and partners, the routine can quickly become disorganized if you don't know what you're doing.

-In this instance, "step routines" are derived from the traditional Sean Nós style of dancing, and they are the mainstay Irish dancing style chosen by the Irish Dancing Commission.
-In this choreography, each phase is danced twice, first with each foot, and then with arms held more loosely than in other dance styles.
+In this instance, "step routines" are derived from the traditional Sean Nós style of dancing and are the mainstay Irish dancing style chosen by the Irish Dancing Commission.
+In this choreography, each phase is danced twice, first with each foot and then with arms held more loosely than in other dance styles.
 Percussive sounds are created by hitting various surfaces with the feet to enhance the beat of the music.
 These dances used to be executed on the upper end of storage tanks or tables during the 18th century.

 A harp, bagpipe, or singing typically accompanied Irish dancing.
 However, as the dances became more complex, so did the tunes.
 Like there are a lot of different choreography and dance routines, there is also a range of other music and instruments.
 Goatskin bodhran, concertina, and uilleann pipes are typical Irish instruments (Irish bagpipes).
 Solo equipment will frequently accompany solo dancers when they dance on stage.